Belongs To Collection(s)

 403(b) Retirement Savings Plan

 All regular, full-time employees may choose to participate in a 403(b) retirement savings plan through Teachers Insurance and Annuity Association (TIAA).
 You are eligible to participate in this program on the first day of the month following the one-year anniversary of your employment.
-You must be at least 25 years old at that time to participate.
 However, a year of full-time service with any institution of higher education, research organization, or teaching hospital immediately preceding employment at NYIT will be counted for satisfying the one-year of service requirement.

 You may obtain additional details and enrollment materials from the benefits unit of the Office of Human Resources.